Report card: Bob Condotta grades the Seahawks’ 17-15 loss to WFT

 Receiver

 It’s time to officially wonder what is going on with DK Metcalf, who had just one reception, and that on the final drive.
-Metcalf had no targets until the 4:25 mark of the third quarter and now has just eight catches for 70 yards in the last three games.
-Both Pete Carroll and Wilson later said there were plays called for Metcalf but that the ball just didn’t go his way.
-Still,
+Metcalf had no targets until the 4:25 mark of the third quarter and now has just eight catches for 70 yards in the past three games.
+Both Pete Carroll and Wilson later said there were plays called for Metcalf but the ball just didn’t go his way.
+Still.

-Tyler Lockett had nice moments early and finished with 96 yards and Freddie Swain the big catch late.
+Tyler Lockett had nice moments early and finished with 96 yards, and Freddie Swain had the big catch late.
 Rookie Dee Eskridge got his most significant action of the season but looked like a rookie still finding his way.

 But the Seahawks have to get much more out of Metcalf to feel good about this unit.